Annual award recognizes leadership in developing systems and spreading best practices to protect vulnerable Americans.

-The scholarship includes $2,500 to be used for activities devoted to sharing best practices in guardianship, which could include traveling to present best practices at conferences or to other organizations; developing webinars to share valuable knowledge; trainings to strengthen partnerships; contributing to the enhancement of standards and oversight systems; conducting a pilot project; and other, similar endeavors.
+The grant includes $2,500 to be used for activities devoted to sharing best practices in guardianship, which could include traveling to present best practices at conferences or to other organizations; developing webinars to share valuable knowledge; holding training sessions to strengthen partnerships; contributing to the enhancement of standards and oversight systems; conducting a pilot project; and other, similar endeavors.
 We believe these opportunities to share expertise will enhance the quality of services for people under guardianship and support their independence.

 Guardianship at its best provides necessary and often lifesaving support for people in complex situations – ensuring, for example, that individuals will receive the food, housing, and medical care they need but might not be able to consistently obtain for themselves.
 Currently, about 1.3 million Americans are served by guardians or conservators.
 However, as more people live longer lives and have increasingly complex needs, the demand for highly qualified, dedicated guardians and conservators is likely to expand.
 Field builders have the opportunity to shape the next generation of guardians and conservators and the systems that support and enable their work.